This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Add the onions and bell peppers to the roux, and cook, stirring often, until the vegetables begin to soften, 1 minute.
+• Sauté Vegetables: Incorporate onions and bell peppers into the roux.
+Stir frequently and cook until the vegetables start to soften, about 1 minute.

-• Add the garlic, thyme, salt, and pepper and cook, stirring often for 1 minute.
+• Add Seasonings: Introduce garlic, thyme, salt, and pepper to the skillet.
+Continue stirring regularly for another minute.

-• Add the stock, tomatoes, Worcestershire sauce, and hot sauce and bring to a boil.
+• Incorporate Liquids: Pour in the stock, tomatoes, Worcestershire sauce, and hot sauce.
+Bring the mixture to a boil.

-• Add crawfish tails and lemon juice and cook for 10 minutes, stirring occasionally.
+• Add Crawfish and Lemon Juice: Mix in the crawfish tails and lemon juice.
+Continue to cook for 10 minutes, stirring occasionally.

-• Stir in green onions.
-Taste and adjust seasoning if necessary.
-Serve over hot rice.
+• Finish with Green Onions: Stir in green onions.
+Taste the sauce and adjust the seasoning if needed.

 Notes